-At Heart of the Gila, we believe in providing local young adults with opportunities to learn the skills to work in the out of doors, particularly because we are a community surrounded by public lands.
-We created our Trails and Stewardship Internship program in 2017 and have provided opportunities for dozens of young adults, many who have gone on to work with the Forest Service, and other agencies and organizations in New Mexico.
+At Heart of the Gila, we believe in providing local young adults with opportunities to learn the skills to work in the outdoors, particularly because we are a community surrounded by public lands.
+We created our Trails and Stewardship Internship program in 2017 and have provided opportunities for dozens of young adults, many who have gone on to work with the Forest Service and other agencies and organizations in New Mexico.

 If you want to help us with this work financially, consider donating to Heart of the Gila Today.